bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 - ‘metaprogramming’, from the Latin: ‘WTF?’.
 - I mean, “code that writes code”.
-- Write ‘extensions’ to Scala which expand out to more complicated code when used.
-Evaluated/expanded at compile time.
+- Write ‘extensions’ to Scala which are evaluated/expanded at compile time.
+- Macros may generate new code or simply evaluate existing code.

 ---

 ### Examples of Macros
 #### Def Macros

+- Def Macros are used to write, essentially, new methods.
 - Facility for us to write powerful new syntax that feels ‘built-in’, such as Shapeless' “This Shouldn't Compile” `illTyped` macro...

     ```scala